Ta' Braxia Cemetery

-Ta' Braxia Cemetery (Iċ-Ċimiterju ta' Braxa) is a cemetery in Gwardamanġa, located near the boundary between Pietà and Ħamrun, Malta.
+Ta' Braxia Cemetery (Iċ-Ċimiterju ta' Braxia) is a cemetery in Ħamrun, located near the boundary between Il-Ħamrun, Il-Furjana, and Gwardamanġa, Malta.
 It was built between 1855 and 1857 as a multi-denomination burial ground primarily intended for British servicemen, partially replacing a number of earlier 18th century cemeteries.
 The site also incorporates a Jewish cemetery which was established in around 1830.
 The cemetery's construction was controversial since the local ecclesiastical authorities were opposed to a multi-faith extra-mural cemetery.

 The cemetery was designed by the Maltese architect Emanuele Luigi Galizia.
 It was expanded a number of times during the 19th century, and in 1893–94 a memorial chapel dedicated to Lady Rachel Hamilton-Gordon was added.
 The chapel was designed by the English architect John Loughborough Pearson in a combination of the Gothic Revival and Romanesque Revival styles.

 History

 Ta' Braxia Cemetery is located just outside the Floriana Lines, the outer fortifications of Malta's capital Valletta.
 The first cemetery on this site was established in 1778, and it was known as the Cemetery of the Sacra Infermeria.
 This was the first extra-mural cemetery in Malta.
 The site also contained some other old cemeteries, including a plague cemetery and a Jewish cemetery which was established in around 1830.
 By the middle of the 19th century, the area had "become a heath, covered with a heap of rubbish, thorns and nettlebrushes... a common field laid waste without even a central cross or chapel as prescribed by the ritual of the Catholic Church."

 By 1850, the British wanted to establish a multi-faith cemetery for servicemen who died in Malta, after the Msida Bastion Cemetery became full.
 The decision was taken to re-lay and extend the cemetery at Ta' Braxia, which was chosen due to its proximity to the main urban centres of Valletta and the Three Cities.
 The cemetery was said to be meant for "all religions without distinction" but this only referred to different Christian denominations, excluding other religions, although the pre-existing Jewish cemetery would eventually be incorporated as a separate section into Ta' Braxia.
 The construction of the cemetery was perceived as a move to establish a predominantly Protestant cemetery.